dev1980/Weather-App/README.md

 ## About Project

->This project is a simple page for a displaying weather of the input city, by fetching data from weather api. javascript, webpack and api.
+>This project is a simple page for displaying weather of the input city, by fetching data from weather API. javascript, Webpack, and API.

 ## Link to Project